-DATE: -
+DATE:

 NAME:

-FACILITY: -
+FACILITY:

 DATE(S) OF ABSENCE:

-attending work on the date(nour that my personal illness or injury prever (s) shown above. compensated for the time absent from work a
+I hereby affirm on my honour that my personal illness or injury prevent attending work on the date(s) shown above. ed me from

-straight time wages only. compensated for the time absent from work a at 70% of filly
+I understand that I will be compensated for the time absent from work at straight time wages only. t 70% of my

-SIGNATURE OF THE EMF PLOYEE:
+SIGNATURE OF THE EMPLOYEE:

-PAYMENT APPROVED: SIGNATURE OF SUPERVISOR
+PAYMENT APPROVED:SIGNATURE OF SUPERVISOR

 DATE APPROVED: